1. Key messages

 (*) reference population: European standard population 2010

-2. Premature mortality rates due to ischemic heart disease are decreasing more rapidly among women (-31% in the Walloon Region, -38% in the Flemish Region and -61% in the Brussels-Capital Region) than among men (-26% in the Walloon Region, -35% in the Flemish Region and -34% in the Brussels-Capital Region).
-The decreasing trend is slowing down for men in recent years.
-Among men, rates in the Walloon Region have consistently been higher than in the Flemish Region, and this gap is widening, with a faster decline in the Flemish Region than in the Walloon Region.
+2. Premature mortality rates due to ischemic heart disease are decreasing more rapidly among women in the Flemish Region (-38%) and the Brussels-Capital Region (-52%) than among men (-27% in the Flemish Region and -30% in the Brussels-Capital Region).
+In contrast, in the Walloon Region, the trend is reversed (-14% among women and -27% among men).
+The downward trend has slowed among men in recent years.
+Among men, rates in the Walloon Region have always been higher than in the Flemish Region, and this gap is widening, with a faster decline in the Flemish Region than in the Walloon Region.

 - Men